deepppl/evaluation/README.md

 python test_speed.py --backend numpyro --mode comprehensive --scaled
 ```

-The notebook `analysis.ipynb` can be used to analyse the results.
+The script `results_analysis.py` can be used analyse the results.

 ```
-jupyter notebook
+python results_analysis.py
 ```

 ### RQ4